Company Constitution Replacement

-Turn your old company into a Special Purpose Company –
+Turn your existing company into a Special Purpose Company –

 to be the trustee of your Self-Managed Super Fund (with up to 6 members)

 You are replacing a Company Constitution.
 This is on our law firm’s website.
-You get for your accountant and your SMSF auditor:
+You get the following for your accountant and your SMSF auditor:

 Convert a proprietary limited company into a ‘special purpose company’?